damato-design/blog/src/posts/interview-critique.md

 Every morning before I start the day, instead of coffee to kickstart my brain, I look for some short videos to watch.
 Some times they are videos I've seen before that I liked, others might have been published in the last 24 hours.
 The topics range from action clips in big movies to a complication of cats who enjoy water.
 Every once in a while, I'll find some video about about design or coding and give it a shot.

-The [Web Dev Junkie](https://www.youtube.com/@WebDevJunkie) channel has over 80,000 subscribers.
+As of this writing, the [Web Dev Cody](https://www.youtube.com/@WebDevCody) channel has over 85,000 subscribers.
 The creator seems to have a new video published _every single day_.
-[The video I'll be critizing](https://www.youtube.com/watch?v=-Rtlnsgbc0k) has 30,000 views and the title of this video is:
+[The video I'll be critizing](https://www.youtube.com/watch?v=-Rtlnsgbc0k) has nearly 40,000 views and the title of this video is:

 **This is a good beginner React interview challenge question**

 From the title, I assume that the presenter would be providing a question that they had experience with in an interview setting, either as a interviewer or interviewee.
 As a person with experience in both, I'm going to assess how this person would do coming in for an interview as a engineer on a feature team.
 Let's assume we have the following prompt.

 > Starting from the given React + Vite project, and using the [datamuse API](https://www.datamuse.com/api/), build a small form which allows a user to enter a word and retrieve a list of synonyms.

+{% aside %}
+For the purposes of this mock assessment I'm acting as if I am interviewing this candidate for a front-end role, as is my specialty.
+The presenter mentioned that the purpose was to test React skills.
+The [React website](https://reactjs.org/) has the following subheadline:

+> A JavaScript library for building user interfaces

+So it is valid to assume we're using React to build something for the front-end where user interfaces live on the web.
+{% endaside %}

 ## A good start